Raghavsk24/DebateVault/README.md

 #### Bulk Download from OpenCaselist (PF / LD / CX)

-  OpenCaselist.org allows you to bulk-download full cases from tournaments in `.docx` and `.pdf` formats.
+  OpenCaselist allows you to bulk-download full cases from tournaments in `.docx` and `.pdf` formats.

   **Steps to process these:**